heymarco/CapyMOA-PLASTIC/README.md

 ## Running experiments
 To run our experiments,
-1. build the moa jar in the MOA-repository mentioned above
+1. build the moa jar in the PLASTIC-repository mentioned above
 2. include the moa jar in this project under `src/capymoa/jar/`

 3. run the scripts under `plastic/`